Kerala, the door to India

 My favourite dish of the region is Sadya (picture), which can have as much as 28 dishes combined as a single lunch course.
 The best thing is that the food is served on a banana leaf, which is 100% recyclable.
 The leaf goes straight into a compost heap after use.

-No cutlery is needed as the food is eaten with your hand.
-Which might be tricky to start with.
+No cutlery is needed as the food is eaten with your hand, which might be tricky to start with.
 This is exactly why you should try it, apart from it being delicious of course.
 By trying the local cuisine one gets a real sense of the country, its traditions and culture.
 It is also a great icebreaker, a clumsy foreigner trying to do his best is easily forgiven for a faux pas against local customs.
 Trust a local to teach you and you will soon get the hang of it.

-Ayurveda is a traditional holistic natural healing method that is still widely practiced in Kerala.
+Ayurveda is a traditional holistic natural healing method that is still widely practised in Kerala.
 Good for body and soul, for both healthy and ailing human beings.
 To practice Ayurveda the traditional way doctors prescribe based on the client’s medical history a strict diet, herbal and oil treatments and the practice of yoga and meditation.
 The best part of the treatment are the different types of massages, again all based on one’s particular needs.
 The duration of treatments can vary from a couple of hours to weeks or months.

 Kerala is genuinely human by nature.